- We advise you to exercise normal safety precautions in Argentina.

-Crimes against car passengers, particularly when stopped at traffic lights, are a problem.
-You should keep windows closed and doors locked in major cities.
+Crimes against car passengers, particularly when stopped at traffic lights, are a problem, including in major cities.
+You should keep windows closed and doors locked at all times.

-In Buenos Aires, a 24-hour emergency services helpline (for police, fire and ambulance), with service in English, can be accessed by dialing 911.
-Tourists can also contact the Comisaria del Turista (Tourist Police Station), which is located at Corrientes 436, on the multi-lingual toll-free number 0800 999 5000 or by dialing direct on 4346 5748 or via email (email@example.com).
-In Mendoza, tourists can seek assistance from the Tourist Police, which is located at San Martin 113, by calling telephone 0261 4132135.
+In Buenos Aires, a 24-hour emergency services helpline (for police, fire and ambulance), with service in English, can be accessed by dialling 911.
+Tourists can also contact the Comisaria del Turista (Tourist Police Station), which is located at Corrientes 436, on the multi-lingual toll-free number 0800 999 5000 or by dialling direct on 4346 5748 or via email (firstname.lastname@example.org).
+In Mendoza, tourists can seek assistance from the Tourist Police, which is located at San Martin 1143, by calling telephone 0261 4132135.

 Money and valuables